Bladder is a hollow muscular balloon-shaped organ, located in the lower part of the abdomen behind the pubic bone.

 The above image is used for educational purpose only.

-- Blood in the urine
+- Hematuria i.e blood in the urine with or without clots.

-- Changes in bladder habits or symptoms of irritation
+- Changes in Bladder habits or symptoms of irritation

 - Pain or burning during urination

-Symptoms of advanced bladder canc
+Symptoms of advanced Bladder Cancer

 - Being unable to urinate